Coronavirus shockwave rocks airplane manufacturers, suppliers

 Production of long-haul jets like the 787 and 777 in Washington state will pause for 14 days starting Wednesday, forcing the world's largest industrial building, the giant Boeing wide-body plant at Everett north of Seattle, to fall silent for the first time in recent memory.

-As the crisis deepens, U.S. lawmakers are considering changing some of about $58 billion in proposed emergency loans to the airline industry to cash grants to cover payroll costs, four people familiar with the matter said.
+As the crisis deepens, U.S. lawmakers are considering changing some of about $58 billion (49.81 billion pounds) in proposed emergency loans to the airline industry to cash grants to cover payroll costs, four people familiar with the matter said.

 Democratic U.S. lawmakers late on Monday proposed giving struggling U.S. airlines and contractors $40 billion in cash grants that would not be paid back and would require significant new environmental, labor and other conditions.